NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v171.
+Adding p2r based on the flavour.
+Also p2m* extended to include flavour and no abs eta restriction.
+//	 v171_v2 uses PS weights.
 // v170.
 New JECs V11M 2024, V5M 2025, V2M 2026.
 Also fix histograms for Incjet.
 //       v170_v2 JERSF 2024.
 //	 v170_v3 JERSF 2025.
 Only one that finished.
 It also contains the corrected SF version for Summer24MG.